‘The Witness’ for iOS brings you soothing graphics to accompany tough puzzles

 App Attack is a weekly series where we search the App Store and Google Play Store for the best apps of the week.
 Check out App Attack every Sunday for the latest.

-Puzzles can be either extremely exciting for some and completely frightening for others.
+Puzzles can be exciting for some, and frightening for others.
 When you’re young, those big, colorful pieces were always exciting to put together — mainly because there weren’t very many of them.
 As you become older, the pieces become smaller and far more numerous and confusing.
 This week, we have an app that still brings you bright visuals accompanied by intense puzzles.

-The Witness is a single-player game with over 500 puzzles, and it has a few distinguishing qualities from other puzzle apps.
+The Witness is a single-player game with over 500 puzzles, and it has a few distinguishing qualities from other such apps.
 For starters, the plot begins with you waking up alone on a deserted island.
 You’re unable to remember how you got there, and so you spend the game discovering clues and regaining your memory.
 Most importantly, you’re also attempting to find your way back home.

 The game originally launched on PC and PS4 back in 2016, following by XBox One and Mac later on.
 While it’s already been available for Android, the app now has a home on iOS as well.
 You’ll have to make sure you’re running on iOS 10 or iOS 11 in order to be able to play it on your iPhone, iPad, or iPod touch.
-As far as price goes, it will cost you $10, which seems expensive, but is a steal compared to the $40 price tag it has for gaming consoles and desktops.
+As far as price goes, it will cost you $10, which seems expensive, but is a bargain compared to the $40 price tag it has for gaming consoles and desktops.

 When I say it’s a single-player game, I really mean it.
 You get little to no direction other than the ability to walk completely throughout the locations to try and spot a clue.
 If you’re looking for a game with guidance and barely any no effort, you might want to consider one that’s far more easy-going.
 I’m not the biggest fan of puzzles but when I downloaded The Witness, I figured they would be a bit challenging but more simple for the most part — I was really wrong.